Pixel81/Pixel_Data_Products_app/index.md

 ---
+title: "Data products - BMI calculation"
+author: "Pixel81"
+highlighter: highlight.js
+output: html_document
+job: Data Analyst
+knit: slidify::knit2slides
+mode: selfcontained
+hitheme: tomorrow
-title       : Data products - BMI calculation subtitle    : BMI calculation based on weigth and height with shinyapp author      : Pixel81 job         : Data Analyst framework   : io2012        # {io2012, html5slides, shower, dzslides, ...}
+subtitle: BMI calculation based on weigth and height with shinyapp
-highlighter : highlight.js  # {highlight.js, prettify, highlight}
-hitheme     : tomorrow      #
-widgets     : [mathjax]            # {mathjax, quiz, bootstrap}
-mode        : selfcontained # {standalone, draft}
-knit        : slidify::knit2slides
+framework: io2012
+widgets:
+- mathjax
+- bootstrap
+- quiz
+- shiny
+- interactive
 ---

 ## Data products - BMI Calculator

 This application is made for the data science specialisation.
-THe goal is to made a shiny app working online.
+The goal is to made a shiny app working online.
 My product is a simple BMI calculator, based on the weigth and height of the user.

 --- .class #id